syncfusion-content/angularjs-docs/angularjs/Splitter/Nested-Splitter-Support.md

 {% endhighlight %}

-Define properties of outersplitter and innersplitter in angular module in script.
+Define properties of outerSplitter and innerSplitter in angular module in script.

 {% highlight javascript %}